 9. Practitioners traditionally wear white and cover their heads.

 This is a proverbial tradition in Kundalini Yoga.
 By wearing stark shades of white, you’re expressing your deep reverence and gratitude for the Kundalini Energy.
 Philosophically, wearing white is said to expand your electromagnetic field.
-With this strengthened field, we can better ground our physical body, protect ourselves from negativity, and increase our inner radiance.
+With this strengthened field, we can better ground our physical body, protect ourselves from negativity, and elevate energy into our radiant body.

 10. Your third eye chakra will thank you.